GossiperLoturot/hkx-extractor/README.md

 - Havok Content Tools 2010

-- Python 3.11

-  - numpy

-  - quaternionic

 - Blender 4.0

 # Usage

+0. Downloads pre-build binary by release page.

-1. Move animation hkx files to `resources/hkx64files`.
+1. Move animation hkx files to `input` directory in the same directory as `hkx-extractor.exe`.

-2. Run `main.py` for converting from animation hkx to csv.
+2. Run `hkx-extractor.exe` for converting from animation hkx to csv.

-3. Open `blender/main.blend` by blender and run create_armature.py and load_animation.py in blender's script window.
+3. Open `main.blend` by blender and run create_armature.py and load_animation.py in blender's script window.

 # Credits